PaperMC/velocitypowered.com/docs/developers/api-basics.md

 For the version, we recommend sticking to semantic versioning - you can read more about this concept at [semver.org](https://semver.org/).
 Basically, use 3 numbers in your version, such as 1.4.25.
 Increment the major number when you make a backwards-incompatible breaking change, increment the minor number when you add functionality in a compatible manner, and increment the patch number when you fix a bug or make an otherwise unnoticeable change in the implementation.

 You can also describe your plugin's URL, authors, and description in your `@Plugin` annotation.
-We'll get to plugin dependencies later.
+Plugin dependencies are also be specified there, but we'll get to that later.

 ### A word of caution